igorbenic/pets/readme.txt

 [pets_single id=0 image=true info=true] (Set image or info to false)

 [pets_petfinder] - Show the Petfinder search from and animals.
 Check https://www.petfinder.com/developers/v2/docs/#get-animals for all attributes.

+[pets_archive] - Display anywhere.
+Attributes: limit - number of pets per page, filter - which fields to use to filter the pets, filter_value - which values should a filter have, hide_nav - if set to 1, it will hide navigation, orderby - if set, it will use that to order

+Example:

+[pets_archive filter=adoptable filter_value=0] -> Will show every pet that is not adoptable, filter 'adoptable' is the field slug.

 Roadmap (planned features):